OnitiFR/mulch/README.md

 Any more complete example?
 ---
 See the [complete sample VM configuration file](https://raw.github.com/OnitiFR/mulch/master/vm-samples/sample-vm-full.toml) to get a broader view of Mulch features.
-We use this as a template for our "Wordpress farm" Mulch server VMs.

 Let's see a few interesting samples: